OpenCTI-Platform/docs/docs/usage/import-files.md

 #### Relationship handling from entity's "Data" tab

-When importing a document directly from an entity's "Data" tab, `related to` relationships between the objects identified by connectors and the entity under consideration are seamlessly incorporated into the workbench.
-This streamlined process ensures that all relevant relationships are readily available for analyst review within the workbench.
+When importing a document directly from an entity's "Data" tab, there can be an automatic addition of relationships between the objects identified by connectors and the entity in focus.
+The process differs depending on the type of entity in which the import occurs:

+- If the entity is a container (e.g., Report, Grouping, and Cases), the identified objects in the imported file will be linked to the entity (upon workbench validation).
+In the context of a container, the object is said to be "contained".
+- For entities that are not containers, a distinct behavior unfolds.
+In this scenario, the identified objects are not linked to the entity, except for Observables. `Related to` relationships between the Observables and the entity are automatically added to the workbench and created after validation of this one.

 #### File import in Content tab